chaguile/BPLPLABNETVM/README.md

 This script will create a new Windows 10 Virtual Machine on Azure using an existing Azure subscription.
 This script doesn't contain any run control or pre-verifications to avoid errors.
-You can edit the variables at the top of the screen to match your current enviroment.
+You can edit the variables at the top of the script to match your current enviroment.
 If you encounter any issues, please delete the Resource Group NetLabMachines (or the name that you choose to use) and start over.